top of page

 bible reading checklist to a discipleship tool graphic

-I love the stories in Genesis, but that's not where my new believers need to start!
+I love the stories in Genesis, yes.
+But that's not where my new believers need to start!
 They need to start by being fascinated with this man who died, and CAME BACK TO LIFE.
 They need to be fascinated with his teaching, and clearly hear him give his invitation to discipleship, "Follow me!"

 I think our spiritual rhythms should connect to rhythms that already exist.
 How many times a day do you pull out your phone?
 The average person checks their phone 53 times per day.
 And the average length between checks?
 3 minutes.